| |

 Second, there are usually fees associated with transferring a pension, so you’ll want to ensure that you understand these.

-Finally, if you are changing your investments, it’s possible that while your investments are being bought and sold that the market changes, causing a gain or loss in your investments.
+Finally, if you are changing your investments, it’s possible that while your investments are being bought and sold, the market changes, causing a gain or loss.

 Do I have to move my pension from a previous employer?